jyoungpak/jyoungpak/README.md

 ### Hi there 👋
+🔭 I’m currently a Product Marketing Manager at GitHub focused on the GitHub Platform 🌱 I’m currently learning more about the organization and product offerings, as I've just joined the team 👯 I’m looking forward to collaborating with developers and technologists

 <!--
 **jyoungpak/jyoungpak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.